 Program and topics

-Run across five days, ISAAC will involve a registration period, a welcome event, a number of events organised by the Faculty of Information Technology (FIT events), and a variety of teaching sessions (18 seminars delivered by our 6 invited speakers, with each main speaker delivering 3 seminars), ranging from introductory, intermediate and advanced, that fall within three main tracks: Foundations, Logic, and Automated Reasoning; Machine Learning and Data Science; AI for Systems' Quality and Design.
-The school will also feature a number of online plenary talks given by experts in AI and Computer Science around the world.
+Run across four days, ISAAC will involve a registration period, a welcome event, a number of events organised by the Faculty of Information Technology (FIT events), and a variety of teaching sessions ranging from introductory, intermediate and advanced, that fall within three main tracks: Foundations, Logic, and Automated Reasoning; Machine Learning and Data Science; AI for Systems' Quality and Design.

-ISAAC is organised by the Faculty of Information Technology:
+ISAAC is organised by the Monash Faculty of Information Technology: